dllllb/coles-paper/README.md

 The code is tested on Ubuntu Linux 18.04.5 LTS server with NVIDIA Tesla P100 GPU.
 It should also work on any modern Linux with modern NVIDIA Tesla GPU.

-Churn and Accessment experiments require around 1 day to complete
+Churn dataset experiments require around 1 day to complete.

+Assessment dataset experiments require around 1 day to complete.

-Age prediction dataset experiments require around 3 days to complete
+Age prediction dataset experiments require around 3 days to complete.

-Retail dataset experiments - require around 7 days to complete
+Retail dataset experiments - require around 7 days to complete.

 # 1. Setup using pipenv